bachacode/appsheet-functions/README.txt

 == Changelog ==

+= 2.7.1 =
+* Streamline Post List widget initialization by moving style and script enqueuing to the constructor, and remove redundant CSS rules for improved clarity

 = 2.7.0 =
 * Added twig as template engine
 * Added new helpers static functions for twig template rendering